 - Meningococcal C vaccine - only protects against one type of meningococcal infection, the C type

 - Meningococcal B vaccine - only protects against one type of meningococcal infection, the B type

-- Meningococcal ACWY vaccine - protects against four type of meningococcal infection, the A, C, W and Y types.
+- Meningococcal ACWY vaccine - protects against four types of meningococcal infection, the A, C, W and Y types.

-Meningococcal vaccines may also be recommended but not funded to other groups.You will need to speak to your doctor for more information.
+Meningococcal vaccines may also be recommended, but not funded, for other groups .You will need to speak to your doctor for more information.

 Possible side effects